ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+10.22.2023
+- JavaScript [dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) are ultimately specified as a the time in milliseconds relative to epoch (1/1/70)

 10.20.2023
 - A new trick that I stumbled upon was to search previous commits that involved a similar process to what I'm currently working on.
 I couldn't figure out why my new modal wasn't showing so I looked at my commit for the last one I made and sure enough...I forgot to add the new modal content to the modal content map in the base modal file.
 I have a better understanding of how this component works now AND I have the added benefit of discovering a new trick for when stuck.